ikukonakano/DH110/Assignment3/README.md

 Here is the **transcript**.

-Here are some interesting observations from the contextual inquiry 1️⃣
+Here are some interesting quotes from the contextual inquiry transcript

+:one:

 ## Reflection